The County Connection

 Upcoming Commissioners Court Meetings

-As part of the County Judge’s Office initiative to make local government more transparent and accessible, we invite you to get involved by viewing or attending Commissioners Court meetings.
-The meetings are held at 1001 Preston Street, Suite 934, Houston, TX 77002.
-You can check here to see the meeting schedule, or watch the official close captioned livestream here.
+As part of the County Judge’s Office initiative to make local government more transparent and accessible, we invite you to get involved by viewing Commissioners Court meetings.
+You can check here to see the meeting schedule, and watch the official close captioned livestream here or on the Judge’s homepage here.

 Upcoming Flood Control Bond Project Meetings

-Though Hurricane season does not begin until June, Harris County never stops preparing for the next big storm.
+Harris County never stops preparing for the next big storm.
 And while the 2018 Harris County Flood Control District Bond Program is in full swing, we continue to seek input from community members as we implement projects in watersheds across the County.
-If you have a comment about a particular project, we invite you to attend the corresponding meeting and be part of the planning process.
+If you have a comment about a particular project, we invite you to attend the corresponding virtual meeting and be part of the planning process.
 Learn more about upcoming 2018 Bond Program Community Engagement Meetings here.

 About Judge Hidalgo